wrestonbest/Helixia-Hub/README.md

 # Luminary HUB

 Welcome to **Luminary HUB**!
-This repository contains a collection of exploit scripts for various Roblox games.
+This hub contains a collection of exploit scripts for various Roblox games.
 Below is a list of available scripts and their functionalities.

 ## Available Scripts